shellcromancer/audit-log-wall-of-shame/CONTRIBUTING.md

 ## Steps

-1. Clone the project
+1. Clone the project.
-2. Add data for the vendor in `data/vendors`
+2. Add information for the vendor in `data/vendors`.
+3. Use the Audit Log Matrix for grading the added log source.
+(Tag an admin if you need assistance)
-3. Make a PR! :)
+3. Make the pull request!